 If all this hormone and evolutionary bonding talk has got your brain in knots, there’s a more basic reason your man is sleeping like a log following intercourse.
 Sex typically takes place in the bedroom, and often in the evening.
 Our brains associate the bedroom with bedtime and it’s only natural to feel sleepy when put in this setting.
 Women can likely attest to tiredness post-intercourse, as well.

 Feeling physically and emotionally spent after sex is very common, and even more so for men.
 The release of tension, the focus on pleasurable sensations, and the intimacy involved can all contribute to a sense of emotional and mental exhaustion afterward.
-Apart from that, sexual activity can be physically demanding, especially during intense or prolonged periods of activity.
-Men may engage in vigorous movements and expend energy during sex, leading to fatigue afterward.

 Though you can’t necessarily outsmart biology (men are going to release those sleep-inducing hormones after sex no matter what you do), you can adjust environmental factors so that it’s more likely you can engage in a bit of post-coital conversation.

 Men’s Health sleep advisor W. Christopher Winter, M.D. suggests keeping the lights on and picking a sex pose that’s not horizontal to keep your partner’s body perked up and alert after the act.
 Sure, this might sound risqué but variety is the spice of life — and surely mixing things up is better than listening to a symphony of snores immediately following orgasm.